perl-ide/Perl-Critic-Policy-ValuesAndExpressions-PreventSQLInjection/README.md

 ## default\_severity()

-Return the default severify for this policy.
+Return the default severity for this policy.

     my $default_severity = $policy->default_severity();